PlayboyGorilla/maxwave/README.md

 Maxwave VPN aims to minimize user efforts on configuration.
 The only configuration capability it provides is for users to specify their own DNS server.

+Maxwave VPN provdes support for Android devices, including phones, tablets and TVs.
+In addition, it supports **Mac OS, including both X86-based and the M1/M2-based Mac computers**.

 # Latest releases
 |Release name|Support OS|Version|Download|External link|
 |---|---|---|---|---|